8-bittt/Argus/README.md

 ### Support
 You can view the usage of commands with the help command.<br>
-If you think you found a bug in ModBot then please create an [issue](https://github.com/aternosorg/modbot/issues). <br>
+If you think you found a bug in Argus then please create an [issue](https://github.com/aternosorg/Argus/issues). <br>
 For security issues please refer to the [SECURITY.md](./SECURITY.md).

 ### Self Hosting